Smith-Cooley House

 By 1897 Orlando Smith was still living in the house with his daughter, Louise or Mrs. Daniel P. Cooley.
 That year, at the age of 86 and in poor health, he committed suicide.
 First, he shot himself in the head (which was not successful) and then hanged himself.

-The house was next owned by Daniel P Cooley and his wife Louise Smith.
-Cooley was a builder, a carpenter, and a farmer who found early success growing tobacco.
-He also served as Granby’s representative in the State Legislature.
-In 1906, Daniel had a patent on a machine called a “seed cleaning apparatus.”
+The house was next owned by Daniel P. Cooley and his wife, Louise Smith.
+Cooley was a builder, carpenter, and farmer who found early success growing tobacco.
+In 1889, he also served in Connecticut’s General Assembly.
+In 1906, Daniel obtained a patent for a machine called a tobacco “seed cleaning apparatus.”
 There is no mention of how successful it was.
-Daniel was the one who had #234 moved up the street for his daughter Ada.
+Daniel was the one who had #230 moved up the street for his daughter Ada.

 The barn on the property was probably built in mid 1850’s using chestnut beams & wooden pegs.
 It is assumed the lumber was hewn at OE Smith’s sawmill.